Expect More, Achieve More

 Frequently Asked Questions

-Why is TISD creating the Global Leadership Academy (GLA)?
+Why does TISD have the Global Leadership Academy (GLA)?

 The Global Leadership Academy (GLA) is the first step in providing Terrell ISD families with a series of unique schools and programs that are different than our traditional educational options.
 As Terrell ISD has continued to experience steady growth in enrollment, we recognize that expanding our current elementary campuses will be a necessity in the coming years.
 In an effort to provide our families with unique and innovative learning options, we created the GLA to serve as the first of hopefully many smaller, unique campuses and programs that will increase the choices available to our students and their families.
 By focusing on smaller initiatives, we can prevent future overcrowding at our traditional campuses in an efficient, financially sustainable manner.

-How will the creation of the GLA impact the traditional TISD elementary campuses?
+How does the creation of the GLA impact the traditional TISD elementary campuses?

 We have an unwavering commitment to every student at every campus in our district.
 The overwhelming majority of TISD resources and attention will remain invested in our traditional elementary campuses.
 Every TISD student will continue to receive the best education we can provide.
 The creation of the GLA is simply the first step in TISD providing our families with an array of unique educational options.
 We believe that the GLA will provide an amazing opportunity for the families that choose to apply and qualify for the GLA.
 The reduced enrollment at our existing campuses resulting from the creation of the GLA will benefit our traditional campuses with fewer overall students, greater flexibility in campus scheduling, and an increased ability to provide targeted instructional support.